shreyajv26/PharmaBase/README.md

 **Steps to run the project:**

+Pre-Requisites:

+1. Java 8 is installed.
+2. Node js is installed.
+3. No process is running on Port 8080 and 3000.

+Steps:

 1. First Run the Jar:

       a.
-Download the jar attached - pharmaBase.jar
+Download the jar "pharmaBase.jar".

       b.
-Run the jar in command prompt using the below command java -jar pharmaBase.jar
+Open command prompt and go to the folder where you saved the jar.
+Type the below command to run the jar. java -jar pharmaBase.jar

       c.
 Do not close this terminal window.
 Keep it running.
 The application has started.

-1. To start the Web-App:
+2. To start the Web-App:

       a.
-Open your terminal and then type
+Download the project and unzip it (recommended) or clone the git repository using the below command.
                               $ git clone {the url to the GitHub repo}
-         This will clone the repo to your machine.

-      b. cd into the new folder and type
+      b.
+In command prompt, cd into the new folder "pharmabase-app" and type
                                $ npm install
-        This installs the required dependencies
+        This will install all the required dependencies for the project.

       c.
-To run the React project.
+Once all the dependencies are downloaded, from the same folder "pharmabase-app" in command prompt, type the below command to run the React project.
             $ npm start

+      d.
+The website will be triggered and you can test the application.
+(I have added a walkthrough video for this project.
+You can refer to it in case you face any issues while starting the application)

 **Implementation Details:**